-Block (2) Determine if an question exists: Before concluding that an question exists, an appropriate level of inspection effort should be expended to resolve the issue (e.g., consideration should be given to the resources assigned for the inspection activity and the time expended on the inspection to exercise due diligence in attempting to resolve the issue).
-If an inspector is unsure of the appropriate level of effort to expend in attempting to resolve the licensing basis question, they should consult with .
-Together they should weigh the issue characterization, available licensing basis information, and risk insights to determine if additional inspection and evaluation to resolve the is warranted.
+Block (2) Determine if an open question with ambiguity exists: Before concluding that an open question with ambiguity exists, an appropriate level of inspection effort should be expended to resolve the issue (e.g., consideration should be given to the resources assigned for the inspection activity and the time expended on the inspection to exercise due diligence in attempting to resolve the issue).
+However, there is no specific predetermined level of effort that must be expended before considering use of VLSSIR.
+If an inspector is unsure of the appropriate level of effort to expend in attempting to resolve the licensing basis question, they should consult with their direct supervisor.
+Together they should weigh the issue characterization, available licensing basis information, and risk insights to determine if additional inspection and evaluation to resolve the issue of concern is warranted.
 In addition, the inspector should consider any licensee provided supporting information related to the issue of concern and the associated regulatory basis.
-If, after expending a reasonable inspection effort, it is determined that an exists, the safety significance of the issue is evaluated under Block (4).
+Additional information on the regulatory basis may be found in Statements of Consideration, searches for similar violations as precedent, the safety evaluation report, interim staff guidance, enforcement guidance memoranda, etc. If, after expending a reasonable inspection effort, it is determined that an open question with ambiguity in the licensing basis, design basis, or applicability of regulatory requirements exists, the safety significance of the issue is evaluated under Block (4).
 Issues where the licensing basis question is clear should be dispositioned outside the VLSSIR process (see Block (3)).
 For issues where there is a clear indication that a noncompliance occurred but certain details concerning the issue have not been finalized (e.g., specific date, time, location), use of the VLSSIR process is not appropriate.
 In this case, the inspector should evaluate if additional inspection is warranted using normal inspection guidance to disposition any compliance issue using the NRC Enforcement Policy.

-Block (3) Exit the VLSSIR process if there is not an question: If the licensing basis question is resolved (either by determining that a violation exists, that there is clear indication that a non-compliance occurred, or that the issue is not associated with an regulatory requirement), the inspector should exit the VLSSIR process and appropriately disposition the issue.
+Block (3) Exit the VLSSIR process if there is not an open question with ambiguity: If the licensing basis question is resolved (either by determining that a violation exists, that there is clear indication that a non-compliance occurred, or that the issue is not associated with an applicability of regulatory requirements), the inspector should exit the VLSSIR process and appropriately disposition the issue.
 Compliance issues shall be dispositioned consistent with the NRC Enforcement Policy.

 Block (4) Determine if the issue is greater than SL IV: The issue of concern should be of no greater than SL IV to use the VLSSIR process.
-In analyzing whether an issue falls within this threshold, the inspector should consider whether the issue, if it were determined to be a compliance issue, would not have the potential to be of greater severity than SL IV violation examples as described in the NRC Enforcement Policy .
-Staff should consult with in determining whether it may be appropriate to continue to expend efforts to resolve an issue that otherwise satisfies the VLSSIR screening criteria based on the unique circumstances of the issue.
+In analyzing whether an issue falls within this threshold, the inspector should consider whether the issue, if it were determined to be a compliance issue, would not have the potential to be of greater severity than SL IV violation examples as described in the NRC Enforcement Policy as applicable.
+Staff should consult with their direct supervisor in determining whether it may be appropriate to continue to expend efforts to resolve an issue that otherwise satisfies the VLSSIR screening criteria based on the unique circumstances of the issue.

-Block (5) Exit the VLSSIR process if the issue is greater than SL IV: If safety significance of the question greater than SL IV, the VLSSIR process cannot be used.
+Block (5) Exit the VLSSIR process if the issue is greater than SL IV: If safety significance of the open question would be greater than SL IV, if resolved, the VLSSIR process cannot be used.
 Consideration should be given to use of the Unresolved Item (URI) and/or Technical Assistance Request (TAR) processes to resolve the licensing basis question.